Safety Training Course

-Keeping Yourself Going - Including a look at incident management, this section largely deals with first aid and medical issues, and teaches you how to perform emergency first aid, recognise and treat shock and altitude sickness, treat hot and cold injuries and other common ailments, and generally raise your awareness of the importance of health and hygiene during your travels.
-From bugs and bites to sunburn and dehydration, after this section you'll know exactly how to keep both yourself and your travel partners going along the road.
+- Keeping Yourself Going - Including a look at incident management, this section largely deals with first aid and medical issues, and teaches you how to perform emergency first aid, recognise and treat shock and altitude sickness, treat hot and cold injuries and other common ailments, and generally raise your awareness of the importance of health and hygiene during your travels.

-Keeping Safe - One of the most important sections on the course, this part of the day aims to keep you safe as you enjoy your travels and will ensure that you return in one piece!
-Discussing security awareness you'll be taught how to avoid becoming a victim, be shown how to keep a low profile, learn how to diffuse confrontations, and learn how to deal with and avoid a range of dangers, from muggings and pick pocketing, to kidnappings and extreme situation survival, whether environmental (earthquakes and avalanches) or recreational (swimming, safaris, etc).
-You'll also cover international rescue signs and signals, and discuss drug and alcohol awareness in this section.
+- Keeping Safe - how to avoid becoming a victim, how to keep a low profile, how to diffuse confrontations, and how to deal with and avoid a range of dangers, from muggings and pick pocketing, to kidnappings and extreme situation survival.

-Gender Specifics - For Girls, by Girls - A slightly more specialised section, there will also be a section 'by the girls, for the girls' on the course, discussing common female travel issues and what to expect, such as appropriate dress codes, varying cultural attitudes towards women, and how to avoid sexual harassment along the way.
+- Gender Specifics - For Girls, by Girls - discussing common female travel issues and what to expect, such as appropriate dress codes, varying cultural attitudes towards women, and how to avoid sexual harassment along the way.

 Taught through interactive scenarios, role play, discussions, lectures, and hands-on examples, the course is led by experienced and well-travelled instructors who like to keep things fun and interesting, and will pepper the day with some incredible personal stories and travel anecdotes!

-Meeting at 09.30am in the reception area of the Troubadour Cafe in Earls Court, London, your schedule for the day should start at around 09.45 and will run in the following way:
+Meeting at 09.30am in the reception area of the Troubadour Cafe in Earls Court, London (or at the centre in Northamptonshire) your schedule for the day should start at around 09.45 and will run in the following way: